CCheukKa/CCheukKa.github.io/dev-notes.md

+# General
-# Add sticky position to nav bar
+- Add sticky position to nav bar

+# Journal
+- Replace table of content with navigation system